Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition

-\end{enumerate} \end{definition} \begin{remark}{} It is easy to see that $J_\abg^R$ has the KL-property with $\varphi(t) = ct^{1-\theta}$, for $c > 0$ and $\theta \in [0,1)$ since its graph is a semialgebraic set in $\R^{n_1 \times R} \times \R^{n_2 \times R} \times \R$, cf.\ \cite{attouch2010proximal} and the more detailed discussion on the related functional in \cite[Section 6]{fornasier2018robust}. \\ As \cite[Theorem 11]{attouch2010proximal} shows, a characterization of $\theta$ would determine the convergence speed of alternating descent schemes.
+As \cite[Theorem 3.4]{attouch2010proximal} shows, a characterization of $\theta$ would determine the convergence speed of alternating descent schemes.
 While \cite{li2013global} can be used to compute $\theta$ for piecewise convex polynomials, it is unclear how to do the same for non-convex polynomials.
 Addressing this more general issue would, in particular, provide convergence rates for \eqref{ATLAS0}.

-The main difficulty in characterizing the convergence radius in Theorems \ref{LocalConvergence_AM}-\ref{LocalConvergence_PALM} is to characterize the KL-parameters $U$ and $\eta$ of $J_\abg^R$.
-Doing so for a non-convex functional is a challenging task on its own and thus the main reason for us to defer the treatment of initialization to future work. \end{remark}
+Similarly, the main difficulty in characterizing the convergence radius in Theorems \ref{LocalConvergence_AM} and \ref{LocalConvergence_PALM} below is to characterize the KL-parameters $U$ and $\eta$ of $J_\abg^R$.
+Doing so for a non-convex functional is a challenging task on its own and thus the reason for us to defer the treatment of initialization to future work. \end{remark}